GregorDeCillia/shinyLikert/examples/index/README.md

-[factorOverview]| Demonstration of the `renderFactorOverview` function [ui-server]     | Shows how to use this package in a ui/server setup [hfactors]      | Gives an overview how several dropdown factors interact
+[factorOverview]| Demonstration of the `renderFactorOverview` function [ui-server]     | Shows how to use this package in a ui/server setup [hfactors]      | Gives an overview how several dropdown factors interact [reactiveInputs]| Demonstartes how to pass reactive expressions to renderShinyLikert

 [misc]:           misc/